-Current book to be published by Heritage Press est. Winter 2022-2023: Tapestry of the Revolution: Woven from the papers of Col. SB Webb, Maj.
+Current Manuscript under construction: Tapestry of the Revolution: Woven from the papers of Col. SB Webb, Maj.
 E Huntington, and Sgt.
 S. Giffin.

-A richly detailed narrative-history of the American Revolution woven from the extensive papers of three extraordinary young men who served together in the Continental Army for 7 years (1777 – 1783).
-Col. Samuel B. Webb provides 6 volumes of collected papers, Major Ebenezer Huntington 4 volumes, Sgt.
-Giffin 2 volumes.
+A narrative-history of the American Revolution woven from the extensive papers of three extraordinary young men who served together in the Continental Army for 7 years (1777 – 1783).
+The Col. Samuel B. Webb’s descendants published 6 volumes of collected papers, Major Ebenezer Huntington’s descendants 4 volumes, Sgt.
+Giffin kept 2 Journals.